tswann/tswann.github.com/source/_posts/2014-12-23-simple-hive-udfs.markdown

 ```
 0: jdbc:hive2://localhost:10000> create temporary function soundex as 'com.x1bplan.hive.udf.SoundexUDF';
 ```
-You should now be able to execute a describe statement and see the usage text which we included in the class defintion:
+You should now be able to execute a describe statement and see the usage text which we included in the class definition:

 ```
 0: jdbc:hive2://localhost:10000> describe function extended soundex;